 When it comes to where is best suited for a couple to stay in Cyprus, I would have to recommend Polis Crysochous.

-You can even complete the experience with a stay at Anassa, a 5-star hotel with an “exceptional” rating on booking.com, providing views out across the bay, to make every second of your trip as magical as it could possibly be.
+You can even complete the experience with a stay at Anassa, one of the best luxury hotels, with an “exceptional” rating on booking.com, providing views out across the bay, to make every second of your trip as magical as it could possibly be.

 Where To Stay In Cyprus For Beaches?